'I'll lose my family.' A husband's dread during an abortion ordeal in Oklahoma

 Partial molar pregnancies happen when something goes wrong during fertilization — either two sperm fertilize the same egg or an egg is fertilized by one sperm that later duplicates.
 A nonviable embryo with too much genetic material develops, along with abnormal placental tissue.
 In a complete molar pregnancy, there's no embryo at all, only abnormal placental tissue.
 With both types, there is a risk of heavy bleeding, infection, and a life-threatening condition called preeclampsia that can lead to organ failure.
 There's also a risk that cancer will develop.

 In Jaci's case, there was a problem.
-The treatment is a dilation and curettage or D&C — an abortion procedure that clears pregnancy tissue out of the uterus.
+The treatment is a dilation and curettage or D&C — a procedure that clears tissue out of the uterus.
+A D&C is the most common type of surgical abortion.
 Even though Jaci's pregnancy was not viable and the embryo would never develop into a full-term infant, there was cardiac activity.
 Jaci's doctor said she couldn't treat Jaci at the Catholic hospital where she works.

 Jaci was transferred to the University of Oklahoma Medical Center.
 Doctors there confirmed the partial molar pregnancy diagnosis and were ready to do a D&C, but Jaci says an ultrasound tech from the emergency department objected because he detected fetal cardiac activity.
 The D&C didn't happen.
 Instead, she was transferred yet again, this time to Oklahoma Children's Hospital.